 Social Justice Institute

-Every January, the Office of Multicultural Affairs sponsors a three-day leadership institute that allows students to explore how oppression impacts true equality.
-The highlight of the institute is the 2 day trip to Washington, DC where students participate in service opportunities at agencies around DC dedicated to social justice work.
+Every January, the Office of Multicultural Affairs sponsors a leadership institute that allows students to explore how oppression impacts true equality.
+The highlight of the institute is the trip to an urban center where students participate in service opportunities at agencies dedicated to social justice work.

 For information on the Social Justice Institute, contact the Office of Multicultural Affairs at 717-867-6235 or via email at email@example.com.